Republic of Namibia

 Birding Namibia

-In the far north, beyond the famous game reserve of Etosha, lies the relatively low-lying plain of Ovamboland, where much of the country’s mere 1.5 million people live.
+In the far north, beyond the famous game reserve of Etosha, lies the relatively low-lying plain of Ovamboland, where much of the country’s small population lives.
 The northern border with Angola is delineated by the Cunene River, which provides several bird specials.
 East of Ovamboland, a peculiar finger of land along of the Kavango and Zambezi Rivers forms the Caprivi Strip, and offers tropical birding quite unlike that of the rest of the country.

 Spitzkoppe where I saw Herero Chat – Fatbirder